Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 Background

-Martha was one of the main character of the novel Die Sünden der Väter by Ludwig Ganghofer, she was an actress at Stadttheater in Munich.
-She is introduced after only a few pages and described as young and beautiful.
-Her mother also forms part of the plot[a].
+Martha Kronek was one of the main characters in the novel Die Sünden der Väter by Ludwig Ganghofer.
+She was an actress at Stadttheater in Munich.
+She is introduced after only a few pages and is described as young and beautiful.
+Her mother also appears in the plot[a].

 Quote(s) from the novel